offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ## Gene Expression

 Gene expression is the biological process by which a gene (segment of DNA) is synthesized into a gene product (e.g. protein).
-When a gene encodes for ...

- * a protein, the gene is transcribed to mRNA which in turn is translated to that protein.
- * functional RNA, the gene is transcribed to a type of RNA that isn't mRNA (only mRNA is translated to a protein).

 ```{svgbob}
        .----------------> mRNA --------------> "protein"